wezziekamphere/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la script displays all contents including hidden files ls -na script displays long format contents with user and group ids displayed numerically and it also displays hidden files mkdir script is used to create directory
+ls -la script displays all contents including hidden files ls -na script displays long format contents with user and group ids displayed numerically and it also displays hidden files mkdir script is used to create directory mv script moves or renames a file or directory